Alex-only/AlexMaxDemo_iOS/README.md

   It is recommended that you visit the TopOn SDK download center to obtain the latest version and select the corresponding AlexMaxAdapter for integration based on that version number.

-## 2. Introducing Max SDK & AlexMaxAdapter
+## 2. Import Max SDK and AlexMaxAdapter

 ### iOS